snipcart/sleekypay/README.md

-# SleekyPay
+# Paynamics
+Paynamics is a payment gateway for Philippines transactions

-SleekyPay is a fake payment gateway to showcase Snipcart's custom payment gateway integration functionality.
+This app is based from SleekPay, a fake payment gateway to showcase Snipcart's custom payment gateway integration functionality.

 ## Local development